crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

   Q+`.
 Now we define `Timestamp = Option<Q+>`, where `None` means the location is unallocated.
   Suppose `None < Some(t)` for all `t`.

-- At the beginning, the thread's view is `None` for all the locations.
+- At the beginning, a thread's view is `None` for all the locations.
 When a thread allocates a location, its view on the location becomes `0`.

-- If a thread is reading a location and it's view on the location is `None`, i.e. it is unallocated in the thread's point of view, the behavior is undefined.
+- If a thread is reading a location and it's view on the location is `None`, i.e. it is unallocated in the thread's point of view, then the behavior is undefined.

-We believe this definition is compatible with all the results presented in the [paper][promising] on the promising semantics.
-We hope [the Coq formalization][promising-coq] of promising semantics be updated accordingly soon.
+We believe this definition is compatible with all the results presented in the [the promising semantics paper][promising].
+We hope [its Coq formalization][promising-coq] be updated accordingly soon.

 ## Proposed implementation